 When/Where: Interns will report to the Preservation Maryland office in Baltimore City two to three days a week on a flexible daily/weekly schedule.
 Travel within Baltimore City and beyond expected.
 Driver’s license is required and access to a personal vehicle is preferred.

-To Apply: To apply, send your resume with relevant experience in a PDF format to firstname.lastname@example.org with the subject line: Maryland LGBTQ History Intern.
+To Apply: To apply, send your resume with relevant experience in a PDF format to email@example.com with the subject line: Maryland LGBTQ History Intern.
 Include a brief summary of your experience and interest in the internship in the body of the email, no need for a formal cover letter.
-Applications will be reviewed as they are received and the position will remain open until it is filled.
-The target start date is in January 2019.
+Applications will be reviewed as they are received for this on-going, grant funded project.